craftsmancoding/gmarker/docs/Geocoding-Snippet.md

-The Glocation Snippet is a geocoding/reverse-geocoding utility script used to lookup latitude/longitude from a given address.
+The Geocoding Snippet is a geocoding/reverse-geocoding utility script used to lookup latitude/longitude from a given address or vice-versa.
 This script can be called either as a Snippet or a Hook (e.g. a Formit or Register hook).
 See https://github.com/craftsmancoding/gmarker/wiki/Glocation-Hook[Glocation Hook] for how to use this as a hook.

 When used as a Snippet, the lookup will set a series of placeholders (e.g. [[+location.lat]]).
 When used as a hook, form fields representing address information will be parsed and 2 additional form parameters will be added for the latitude and the longitude.